-&lt;sup>11 For negative prizes in income, write it as: $\omega \le \varphi + \text{sign}(y)$ abs $(y) \ge 0$ .
+6 For negative prizes in income, write it as: ω w $^{\varrho}$ + sign(y) abs(y) $^{\varrho}$ > 0.

-&lt;sup>12 This interpretation is "tight" in the sense that one might also consider income from the set of experimental tasks that this binary choice is embedded in, or the income from the whole experimental session.
+7 This interpretation is "tight" in the sense that one might also consider income from the set of experimental tasks that this binary choice is embedded in, or the income from the whole experimental session.
 For example, is income the lottery prize in one binary choice pair, the income from the 60 choices, or the income from the whole session since there were additional paid choices in addition to these lottery choice questions?
-One could undertake an exactly parallel discussion of partial asset integration within the experimental session, evaluating what might be called "local asset integration" issues.
-Our focus here is on "global asset integration issues" between the usual interpretations of experimental data and the implications of the calibration critiques.
+One could undertake an exactly parallel discussion of partial asset integration within the any value of σ would generate the same observed choices if ω =0.
+Our main hypothesis is that subjects perfectly asset integrate with their actual wealth.